conp-pcno-training/SDC-LOSSLESS-QC/_episodes/03-introduction_to_the_quality_control_procedure.md

 Our goal is to remove components or time periods that contain artefacts.
 In EEG analysis, an artefact is any period of activation that does not represent cortical signal.
 Artefacts can be biological (eye blinks, lateral eye movements, muscle movements, hearbeat, etc.) or environmental (screen refresh rates, channel noise from bad electrodes, etc.).
 Most artefacts can be identified based on unusually low/high frequencies or amplitudes compared to those of typical cortical signal.

 You will scroll through the data and make decisions about removing or leaving in components and periods of time.
-The manual mark can be added or removed to components and time periods as you QC.
+The manual mark allows researchers to flag messy data and can be added or removed to components and time periods as you QC.
 When the data is purged following the QC procedure, components, channels, and time periods with a manual mark will be removed.

 > ## Note
 > When making decisions about components, only remaining time periods should be considered because time periods with a manual marking are already marked for removal.